Minimal genera of open 4-manifolds: Uncountable families with the same genus functions

-\item[e)] For every handlebody interior $X$ with all indices $\le1$ and ${\rm H}_1(X)\ne0$, $G_\infty$ (in the orientable double cover if necessary) distinguishes infinitely many smoothings (uncountably many if ${\rm H}_1(X)$ is not finitely generated) embedding in $S^4$ (or $\R P^4$ in the nonorientable case), and each occurring $G_\infty$ is realized by uncountably many diffeomorphism types.

-\item[f)] If a 3-manifold $M$ topologically embeds in $\# n\overline{\C P^2}$ as in Theorem~\ref{M3iso}, then the preimage under $\iota$ of any filtration of $\im\iota$ by direct summands lies in the genus filtration of some smoothing of $M\times\R$, with corresponding characteristic genera arbitrarily large, and the same genus function is realized by uncountably many diffeomorphism types embedding in $\# n\overline{\C P^2}$.
-One can also similarly control minimal genera of one end with a second filtration of $\im\iota$, in the manner of Corollary~\ref{MxR}. \end{cor}
+\item[d)] If a 3--manifold $M$ topologically embeds in $\# n\overline{\C P^2}$ as in Theorem~\ref{M3iso}, then the preimage under $\iota$ of any filtration of $\im\iota$ by direct summands lies in the genus filtration of some smoothing of $M\times\R$, with corresponding characteristic genera arbitrarily large, and the same genus function is realized by uncountably many diffeomorphism types embedding in $\# n\overline{\C P^2}$.
+One can also similarly control minimal genera of one end with a second filtration of $\im\iota$, in the manner of Theorem~\ref{MxR}. \end{cor}

-One can deal similarly with general handlebodies with indices $\le 2$ (Lemma~\ref{main}) and 4-manifolds with collared ends (Corollary~\ref{collar}) or more general end structures (Theorem~\ref{endsystem}).

 \begin{proof} It suffices to check the definiteness condition in the appropriate cover in each case; then Theorem~\ref{uncountable} applies to the relevant theorems and examples.
-For (a,~b), note that every orientable $\R^2$-bundle over an orientable surface smoothly embeds in $\# n\overline{\C P^2}$ for some finite $n$ (e.g.\ by blowing up the trivial bundle in $S^4$).
-Thus, the relevant Stein-Casson smoothings also embed.
+For (a) and (b), note that every orientable $\R^2$--bundle over an orientable surface smoothly embeds in $\# n\overline{\C P^2}$ for some finite $n$ (eg by blowing up the trivial bundle in $S^4$).
+Thus, the relevant Stein--Casson smoothings also embed.
 An infinite end-sum of such bundles need not have such an embedding, but every compact subset of it does if the Euler numbers have the same sign.
 If the total space of a bundle is nonorientable, then its orientable double cover has Euler number 0.
-In (c), $X$ is oriented by the embedding in $\# n\overline{\C P^2}$, and the induced smooth structure on $X$ can be assumed to have Casson type by Quinn's Handle Straightening Theorem.
-Theorem~\ref{filt} gives refinements of this smoothing by Addendum~\ref{mainadd}.
-For (d,~e), the smoothings from Theorem~\ref{1h} embed in or lift to $S^4$ by construction.
-For (f), combine the proofs of Theorem~\ref{M3iso} and Corollary \ref{MxR}. \end{proof}
+For (c), the smoothings from Theorem~\ref{1h} embed in $S^4$ by construction (also yielding a result about arbitrary 1--handlebodies).
+For (d), combine the proofs of Theorems~\ref{M3iso} and \ref{MxR}. \end{proof}